jerometerry/potassium/README.md

 Sodium is made up of 2 primitives with 12 opeartions.

-The primitives are Event, and Behavior.
+The primitives are Event, and Behavior, both subclasses of Observable (the Observer Pattern).

 The operations are Accum, Apply, Coalesce, Collect, Filter, Gate, Hold, Lift, Map, Merge, Snapshot, Switch

+Sodium.net uses the Publish / Subscribe Pattern
+    * EventPublisher / BehaviorPublisher are the Publishers
+    * Observable.Subscribe is used to create subscriptions

 Key Classes
 ==========